Ravichev/Anime-Recommendation-Filtering/README.md

 # Anime-Recommendation-Filtering
-rating.csv is to bigfor github, so i put it in archive [kaggle](https://www.kaggle.com/code/maximravichev/anime-recommendation-filtering)
+rating.csv is to big for github, so i put it in archive [kaggle](https://www.kaggle.com/code/maximravichev/anime-recommendation-filtering)